States criticized for spending federal relief funds on tax cuts, prisons - NewsBreak

 Many states allocated their first rounds of federal COVID relief funds to replace revenue lost and keep essential services running, but others used the money for programs that were not aimed at alleviating the effects of the pandemic.
 (Spencer Platt/Getty Images)

+But civil rights groups and think tanks focused on economic and tax policy have pointed out that the money has gone to build prisons, offset tax cuts and fund initiatives completely counter to improving public health, such as Arizona’s $163 million program to give grants to schools that didn’t have mask mandates.

-The American Civil Liberties Union in a letter earlier this month requested that the Treasury Department investigate the misuse of ARPA funds.
+The American Civil Liberties Union, in a Jan.
+18 letter , requested that the Treasury Department investigate the misuse of ARPA funds.
 The Institute of Taxation and Economic Policy has criticized tax cuts that it says are squandering revenue built up in part by the federal relief funds.
-And the GOP-controlled House Committee on Oversight and Accountability on Wednesday held the first of what its chair, Rep. James Comer (R-KY), says will be many hearings examining how federal pandemic relief dollars were spent.
+And the GOP-controlled House Committee on Oversight and Accountability on Wednesday held the first of what its chair, Rep. James Comer, R-Ky., says will be many hearings examining how federal pandemic relief dollars were spent.

 Twenty-three percent of Florida’s funds were allocated to highway construction, according to the CBPP.
 Colorado, Louisiana and North Dakota also spent a large proportion of their funds on transportation construction.